Why does my pet need brain surgery?

 Foramen Magnum Decompression

 Foramen magnum decompression surgery is most commonly performed to treat Chiari-like Malformation.
-While this is an oversimplification, in general, this condition is caused by a bony indentation on the back part of the brain.
-In this surgery, our neurologists relieve the compression on the back part of the brain.
+While this is an oversimplification, during this surgery, a pet neurologist removes malformed bone that is causing compression in the back part of the brain.

 Ventriculoperitoneal (VP) shunting is a surgery for treating the buildup of extra fluid within the brain caused by hydrocephalus.
-A specialized tube is placed under the skin to direct fluid from the brain into your pet’s belly.
+A specialized tube is placed under the skin to direct fluid from the brain into the patient’s belly.
 Most dogs and cats with congenital hydrocephalus do very well with surgery.

 Rarely, brain surgery is needed following head trauma if there is excessive bleeding in the brain, broken bones of the skull, or foreign objects (bullets, broken tooth, dirt and debris) lodged in the brain.
-The likelihood of success depends on many factors, which our neurologists will discuss with you in detail based on your pet’s situation.
+The likelihood of success depends on many factors, which your vet neurologist will discuss with you in detail based on your particular pet’s situation.

-Our neurologists in Miami, Boynton Beach, Jupiter and Virginia Beach, VA are highly skilled in neurology and neurosurgery, including brain surgery.
+Our neurologists are highly skilled in neurology and neurosurgery, including brain surgery.
 In fact, other pet neurologists often send their most complicated cases for brain surgery to SEVN.
 Even so, we will only recommend surgery if we think it is the best treatment for your pet after reviewing all options, pros, and cons with you.